 Once an employment goal has been determined, you and your counselor will then agree on and develop a written plan for reaching your goal.

 WIC is a special supplemental food program for women, infants and young children in need.
 WIC provides temporary assistance with nutrition education to help improve eating habits, and supplemental food/vouchers.
 These monthly vouchers for supplemental foods are used at a store selected by the participant.
-WIC supplemental foods include mill, cheese, eggs, peanut butter, dried beans/peas, juice, fortified-infant formula/cereal and cereal.
+WIC supplemental foods include milk, cheese, eggs, peanut butter, dried beans/peas, juice, fortified infant formula/cereal and cereal.

 WIC foods are selected to meet the nutritional needs of pregnant women, young children and women who are breastfeeding.
 To be eligible, the person must be a woman who is pregnant, breastfeeding (or has recently delivered a baby), or a child under five years old.
 In addition, the recipient must: